-Rail will become increasingly economically competitive as a mode and as a sector
+Rail will become increasingly economically competitive as a

-All published OPIs and RECs have been undergoing an impact assessment.

-Task Force Report endorsed by ESG Report delivered to the ESG by December

-The Task Force on Data Quality report was published in April 2023.
+Impact assessments ERA1188 Indicator Target Number of impact assessments delivered for recommendations and opinions Number of IAs corresponds to the number recommendations delivered / number of opinions issued Achieved All published OPIs and RECs have been undergoing an impact assessment.
+Task Force Report endorsed by ESG Report delivered to the ESG by December Achieved The Task Force on Data Quality report was published in April 2023.